Aimed at helping disadvantaged youth, Sisodia inaugurates first Lighthouse in Kalkaji | Education

 Aimed at helping disadvantaged youth, Sisodia inaugurates first Lighthouse in Kalkaji

-Deputy Chief Minister Manish Sisodia inaugurated the first Delhi Skill and Entrepreneurship University DSEU Lighthouse in Kalkaji on Wednesday.With this, the university and college will approach students and not vice-versa, Sisodia said.Last year, DSEU had entered into an agreement with Pune-based non-profit Lighthouse Communities Foundation to set up lighthouses near slum clusters of Delhi in order to help disadvantaged youth earn a livelihood.The other lighthouses are expected to come up at Malkaganj, Matia Mahal and Patparganj.
+Deputy Chief Minister Manish Sisodia on Wednesday inaugurated the first Delhi Skill and Entrepreneurship University Lighthouse in Kalkaji that will offer short-term vocational courses to youth.With this, the university and college will approach students and not vice versa, he said.Last year, the Delhi Skill and Entrepreneurship University DSEU had entered into an agreement with Pune-based non-profit Lighthouse Communities Foundation to set up lighthouses near slum clusters of Delhi to help the disadvantaged youth earn a livelihood.The other lighthouses are expected to come up at Malkaganj, Matia Mahal and Patparganj.

 - Country: